asvarga/Slime-Simulation/NOTES.md

     - use int ind instead of int2 pos

 # NOTES

+## Message Passing

+- Let the user define a message type
+    - Fields should have commutative monoidal types to avoid race conditions
+    - i.e. they should have a type, a default?, and a single comm+assoc binary operation
+    - structs/tuples work by combining contents element-wise
+    - the interpreter language will provide all legal types
+        - ((u)int, 0, +)
+        - ((u)int, 0, |)
+        - ((u)int, 0, &)
+        - ((?, uint), (?, 0), (:=, inc))   // set value with conflicts resolving to default
+        - structs/tuples
+    - these may also have Readout functions
+- During Act, the user sends Update messages to these fields
+    - this does `value := Update(value, msg)`
+- During Resolve, the system may apply a Readout function before sending to agent
+    - ex: for the simple conflict resolution
+- Note that these fields act as little actors
+    - alternatively, discrete dynamical systems: https://youtu.be/8T-Km3taNko?t=873
+        - but with S == I, and with commutative Update

+## Conflict Resolution

 - Conflict responses: **ignore the below strategy**
     - keep the counter